MolotovCherry/ecchan/README.md

 # Using

-This currently requires the Linux `ec_sys` driver is loaded with `write_support` enabled, however compatibility with [msi-ec](https://github.com/BeardOverflow/msi-ec) driver is planned, and using the driver will be preferred over direct ecram editing.
-Please note that msi-ec does not support editing of fan curves or model specific functions.
+This currently requires the Linux `ec_sys` driver is loaded with `write_support` enabled, however compatibility with [msi-ec](https://github.com/BeardOverflow/msi-ec) driver is planned at some point\*, and using the driver will be preferred over direct ecram editing where possible.

+\* Note that msi-ec does not support editing of fan curves or model specific functions, so `ec_sys` will be required if you wish to control those functions.

 # Building